buildoutinc/token_signer/README.md

 ### Note on Gemfile.lock

 `Gemfile.lock` is in `.gitignore`, but the latest good `Gemfile.lock` is committed as `Gemfile.lock.snapshot`.
 After you clone the repo, create `Gemfile.lock` as a symlink: `ln -s Gemfile.lock.snapshot Gemfile.lock`.
+Then run `bundle update` to get the latest version of dependencies.
+If the tests pass, you can check in the modified `Gemfile.lock.snapshot`.

 This is an attempt to strike a balance between the pros & cons outlined by jrochkind in 2019 on this thread: https://www.reddit.com/r/ruby/comments/cr5vwn/gems_should_you_add_gemfilelock_to_git/